pallets-eco/flask-session/docs/introduction.rst

 .. tip::
-   There are generally (some exceptions) no individual session size limitations for server-side sessions, but developers should be cautious about abusing this for amounts or types data that would be more suited for actual database storage.
+   There are generally (some exceptions) no individual session size limitations for server-side sessions, but developers should be cautious about abusing this for large amounts or types of data that would be more suited for actual database storage.

 Flask-Session sequence diagram
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~